Coaching Your Child: Balancing Home and Sport

 Article by Ron Cogdill, a seasoned educator and youth sports expert, has spent over 30 years inspiring young minds.
 As a published author and 7-time national championship coach, he brings a wealth of knowledge and experience to his writing.

 One of the most nagging difficulties parents have in coaching their own child is keeping what happens on the practice field and in the games from mixing with life at home.
-Sport is your child’s private world, a place to pursue goals of his or her own making, and you, the mother or father, should enter this world only if you can keep things in their proper place.
-So if you’re considering taking the leap and coaching your own child, my advice is first to sit down and talk it over.
-Or better yet… sit down and let your child do the talking – setting the rules and boundaries…and you, the parent/coach, vowing to follow them.
+Sport is your child’s private world, a place to pursue goals of his or her own making, and you, the parent, should enter this world only if you can keep things in their proper place.

 But let me say this: If you think you can actually pull it off, there’s not a doggone thing you’ll ever do in your lifetime that’s more beautiful and satisfying than coaching your own kid!